CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/wallet_connect_v2.md

             // Display wallet selection UI according to chainWalletsMap };
     ```
-    ⚠️ If there is no available wallet for a chain, the value of retured `chainWalletsMap[chain]` would be an empty array, and the UI should let the user know this proposal cannot be approved.
+    ⚠️ If there is no available wallet for a chain, the value of returned `chainWalletsMap[chain]` would be an empty array, and the UI should let the user know this proposal is unable to be approved.
     <details open>
     <summary>Example Result of getNamespaceWithChainWalletsMap()</summary>